The-Bees-Decree-Server/VALKEA/README.md

 VALKEA offers everything ranging from kitchen wares, buildable foods for a better pantry, window coverings, domestic goods, new stones, suspension bridges, spiral stair cases, new hives and an ENTIRE collection of LIGHT SHEAWOOD to build a brighter more upbeat homestead!

 Valkea only requires BEPINEX as a dependency.
 Why?
 I want this mod as vanilla friendly as possible.
 Don't like the recipes?
-Use a custom recpie mod.
+Use a custom recipe editor.

 -
 -
 -